jump-dev/JuMP.jl/docs/src/solutions.md

 So far we have seen all the elements and constructs related to writing a JuMP optimization model.
 In this section we reach the point of what to do with a solved problem.
-Suppose your model is named `model`, right after the call to `JuMP.optimize!(model)` (which might take a while) it's possible to ask JuMP questions about the finished optimization step.
+Suppose your model is named `model`.
+Right after the call to `JuMP.optimize!(model)` (which might take a while) it's possible to ask JuMP questions about the finished optimization step.
 Typical questions
 include: Why has the optimization process stopped?
 Do I have a solution to my